trevorpiltch/trevorpiltch/README.md

 ## Contact ☎
 Email: tpiltch@exeter.edu

-# Projects
+# My Projects
-Algorithms - a collection of dope algorithms I wrote in code.
-Not that I discovered these algorithms as I'm not an ancient Babylonian.
+Algorithms - A collection of dope algorithms I wrote.
+I didn't discover these algorithms, as I'm not an ancient Babylonian.
 I just coded them.
 <!---
 trevorpiltch/trevorpiltch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.